wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## Is there a way to make more text fit on a pdfLaTeX page?

-There is: Just add the following lines to the LaTeX preamble (for example by using the respective field in the config dialog):
+There is: Just add the following lines to the LaTeX preamble (for example by using the respective field in the config dialogue ("Export"->"Additional lines for the TeX preamble"):

-    \usepackage[a4paper,landscape,left=1cm,right=1cm,top=1cm,bottom=1cm]{geometry}
+    \usepackage[a4paper,left=1cm,right=1cm,top=1cm,bottom=1cm]{geometry}

 * * *